 Infection between one month before conception and up to week 16-17 – predominantly, the woman will be offered to perform an amniocentesis in weeks 21-22 and further follow-up will be done depending on the result of the test:

 A negative result in amniocentesis – means that the fetus was not infected up to the time of the test.
 Even if infected later in the pregnancy, in most cases, they will not suffer a serious injury.

 In this light, some experts will recommend one targeted scan around week 32, and some experts will skip it.
 In any case, the recommendation will be to perform a urine test after the birth, in order to exclude late infection.

 A positive result in amniocentesis – the full tests protocol will be engaged, which includes targeted scans for the virus as of week 24 until birth and fetal brain MRI around week 33.
-Despite the positive result in amniocentesis, hospitals still perform the urine test when the baby is born, but do not wait for the result and start the tests that will be detailed below under the tab Birth and Stay in the Neonatal Department.
+Despite the positive result in amniocentesis, hospitals still perform the urine test when the baby is born, but do not wait for the result and start the tests that will be detailed below under the tab Birth and time in the Neonatal Department.

 Infection after weeks 16-17 – usually, the suggestion will be an amniocentesis in week 32, targeted scans every three-four weeks (not before week 24) until birth, and if the result of the amniocentesis is positive, a fetal brain MRI will be performed around week 33 and a urine test for the baby immediately after the birth.